Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone

-The combination $\D\,T_r$ physically represents the variation $\Delta \R$ over an orbit (with $\R=\R_\LC$), and quantifies the strength of scatterings.
+The combination $\D\,P$ appearing in Eq.~\eqref{eq:ODE} is the expected variation $\Delta \R$ over an orbit with $\R=\R_\LC$, and quantifies the strength of scatterings.
 It is usually parametrised through the adimensional \textit{loss cone diffusivity parameter}

-where $t_\rlx = \Delta \R / \R$ is the relaxation time of an orbit.
-When $t_\rlx\ll T_r$ or $q \gg 1$, stars will spend on average a time $t_\rlx = T_r/q$ on an orbit grazing the loss cone before being scattered away; most of them will escape the disruption -- this known as the \textit{full} or \textit{pinhole} loss cone regime.
-When $t_\rlx \gg T_r$ or $q \ll 1$, stars will slightly change $\R$ over a single period; most of them will be destroyed as soon as their angular momentum is $\R_\LC$ -- this is the \textit{empty loss cone} or \textit{diffusive} regime.
+where $t_\rlx = \R / \D$ is the relaxation time of an orbit, i.e. the time required for an orbit to change its angular momentum by the order of itself.
+When $q \gg 1$, stars will spend on average only a time $t_\rlx = P/q$ on an orbit grazing the loss cone before being scattered away; this is known as the \textit{full} or \textit{pinhole} loss cone regime as few particles reach disruption.
+When $q \ll 1$, stars will slightly change $\R$ over a single period; most of them will be destroyed as soon as their angular momentum is $\R_\LC$ -- this is the \textit{empty loss cone} or \textit{diffusive} regime.